 For myself, the best story to play out during sex, is the story of God’s redemption of humankind.
 And that might sound boring but wow, to me, it isn’t.

 Instead, this view reinforces my belief that sex is fundamentally meant to be a shared and mutual act.
-That isn’t to say it always needs to be equally reciprocal (I wrote about that in another post, which you can find here), but I do think it needs to be about giving to and receiving from someone else who is not you.
+That isn’t to say it always needs to be equally reciprocal (I wrote about that in another post: On the receiving end of sex – why it’s not just about giving), but I do think it needs to be about giving to and receiving from someone else who is not you.
 Unfortunately, I haven’t read up on this subject enough to back that up with a proper argument – but it is what I think and I held this view long before I developed my theory about sex being theatre.

 In the meantime, the church makes a big thing about how marriage is intended to symbolise Jesus’ relationship with the church and how this is a profound mystery.
 I think my theory is consistent with this teaching, except that I’m not talking about marriage and covenant, I’m talking about the act of sex.
 I don’t hear people in the church talking about the meaning of sex.